awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 **Note**
 This procedure only works for clusters that were created with `eksctl`\.

-   Update your Amazon EKS cluster Kubernetes version to the latest version with the following command, replacing *dev* with your cluster name\.
+   Update your Amazon EKS cluster Kubernetes version one minor version later than its current version with the following command, replacing *dev* with your cluster name\.
+Because Amazon EKS runs a highly available control plane, you can update only one minor version at a time\.
+See [Kubernetes Version and Version Skew Support Policy](https://kubernetes.io/docs/setup/version-skew-policy/#kube-apiserver) for the rationale behind this requirement\.

 **Important**
 You may need to update some of your deployed resources before you can update to 1\.16\.
 For more information, see [Kubernetes 1\.16 upgrade prerequisites](#1-16-prequisites)\.